2024–25 Boston University Terriers men's ice hockey season: Goaltending woes

 BU was hoping to rely on one of the few areas of experience available to the team with Mathieu Caron returning as the starting goaltender.
 Early result looked promising with the Terriers going 4–1 in October with their only loss coming against a ranked North Dakota team.
 Unfortunately, proved to be less kind to the scarlet and white.
 Caron had several poor performances, leading not only to the Terriers losing three consecutive games but also costing the senior his job in goal.
 BU gave Max Lacroix a chance in net but he inadequate to the role and the team swiftly returned the crease to Caron.
 The instability in goal resulted in the team losing five matches in a seven-game stretch while allowing nearly 5 goals per game.
 The offense, which was still a bit of a work in progress at the time, was able to put up decent numbers but nothing near what was required to lead the team to victory.
 However, the brief loss of the starting job did seem to shake Caron back into at least a respectable level of play.
-Once he got back in goal against Maine on the 16th, he was able to limit the opposition to around 3 goals per game until the winter break.
-The significant improvement allowed BU to win five of the their last six games and finish off the first half of their schedule with a decent of damaged resume.
+Once he got back in goal against Maine on the 16th, he was able to limit the opposition to around three goals per game until the winter break.
+The significant improvement allowed BU to win five of their last six games and finish off the first half of their schedule with a decent of damaged resume.

 While goaltending was the team biggest issue, the Terriers' offense had swiftly come along and was back up to full strength by Christmas.
 Cole Eiserman, the 2024 1st-round selection, may have been the team's top goal scorer but Boston University continued to be lest by the Hutson family.
 Lane's two brothers Quinn and Cole led the charge and would finish the year as the Terriers' top two scorers.
 Ryan Greene and Shane Lachance (the latter of who was related to BU royalty in Scott Lachance and Jack Parker) finished out the top long alongside Quinn Hutson while the rest of the team provided a consistent level of depth scoring.
 BU averaged 3.75 goals per game for the year, good for 4th in the nation, but was hampered not only by subpar goaltending but also a porous defense.
 The Terriers surrendered more than 30 shots against per game, placing them in the bottom third of D1 teams.
 This meant that the team as a whole did very little to alleviate their already-struggling goalies.